ros-industrial/industrial_training/gh_pages/_source/session9/Cameras-and-Calibration.md

     Look for the sections marked `CODE HERE!`.

+1. `colcon build` and startup your camera info publisher once it's complete.

+    ```
+    ros2 run cal_demo_intrinsics camera_info_publisher
+    ```

 1. Once we are publishing the camera info, other ROS nodes know what to do with it.
 The `image_proc` package is an easy way to put in your raw image and a CameraInfo msg to get out a rectified image.
+Startup a rosbag, and then run the following:

     ```
     ros2 run image_proc image_proc --ros-args -r image:=/camera/image_raw -r image_rect:=/camera/image_rect -r camera_info:=/camera/camera_info